camenduru/ai-creator-archive/README.md

 It is also useful for people who are interested in learning about the history and development of AI and the people behind it.

 ## Contributing to the AI Creator Archive
-Just open an issue with your user name, model name, model version, and model direct link or Google Drive link.
+Just open an issue with your username, model name, model version, model direct link or Google Drive link, and if you want, an info.txt

 ## Automation Design